-It’s a non-profit corporation set up in 1993 to purchase and develop around 800 acres of land the City of Santa Fe had recently acquired and paid for through a foreclosure.
-It bought on additional land.
-The main purpose of TCC is to incentivize builders to provide homes affordable to lower-income and middle-income families.
+It’s a nonprofit corporation set up in 1993 to purchase and develop 860 acres of land the City of Santa Fe had recently acquired and paid for through a foreclosure.
+The main purposes of TCC is to create high-quality, livable, sustainably-built neighborhoods and to incentivize builders to provide homes affordable to lower-income and middle-income families.

-It mainly sells large tracts of land to homebuilders at below-market costs that enable them to build affordable homes.
+It mainly sells large tracts of land to homebuilders at below-market costs that enable them to build a mix of affordable and market-rate homes.
 TCC provides land for schools and community facilities.
 It also reviews construction plans for each new subdivision or facility to ensure that TCC Design Standards are followed.
-All revenues from land sales are reinvested in TCC operations and paying off the City’s loan for the land.
+All revenues from land sales are reinvested in TCC operations and paying off the City’s loan for the land purchase.

 Phase 3 has about 410 acres of undeveloped land located south of Phases 1 and 2 and southwest of Capitol High School—owned by both Tierra Contenta Corporation (TCC) and the New Mexico School for the Deaf (NMSD).
 On TCC’s 227-acre portion, the current Master Plan allows up to 1,175 dwelling units.
 TCC also plans to reserve land for parks, trails, community facilities, commercial uses, one new elementary school, and preserved open space.
 NMSD has no immediate plans to develop its portion of Phase 3 or amend the land uses that were approved in 1994—for up to 656 dwelling units plus a large school site.